evenp/FBSD/README.md

 # Experimentals results

 ## 1. Experimentations on synthesized images
+These tests compare the performance of both detectors on a set of 1000 synthesized images containing 10 randomly placed input segments with random width between 2 and 5 pixels.
+The absolute value of the difference of each found segment to its matched input segment is measured.
+On these groundtruth image, the numerical error on the gradient extraction biases the line width measures.
+This bias was first estimated using 1000 images containing only one input segment (no possible interaction) and the found value (1.4 pixel) was taken into account in the test.
+The results are given in the following table.

 | Detector  | Old | New |
 | :---          |     :---:     |     :---:     |